 Audi Q8 e-tron vs Q4 e-tron

 Picking a car can be a lengthy process.
-Even when you know the make you want, and you’ve chosen the type of engine.
+Even when you know what make you want and you’ve chosen the type of engine, deciding on a model can lead to some serious analysis paralysis.
 There are often multiple choices within the same family.
-That’s also true of Audi’s e-tron line of electric vehicles.
-Especially the Audi Q8 e-tron and Audi Q4 e-tron.
+That’s also the case for Audi’s e-tron line of electric vehicles.

+Fans of the Ingolstadt-headquartered luxury manufacturer may find it hard to choose between the compact Audi Q4 e-tron and its mid-size sister, the Audi Q8 e-tron.
 Although the two models share some DNA, they also differ in many ways.
 Whichever model you pick, you’re guaranteed both an electric engine and the luxury styling the brand is known for.
+That’s where things get harder – especially since LeasePlan offers both EVs at competitive prices.

 So, how do the Q8 and the Q4 e-trons hold up, side by side?